greghart/powerputtygo/sqlp/README.md

   * we want to select a subset of the struct to fill in
 * embedded struct fields
   * we want to have embedded structs also populated by the query results
-* TODO: write support -- update and insert structs
+* write support -- update and insert structs
   * we want to avoid becoming an ORM, so this is an intentionally thin and basic layer, just helping write concise code for the basic cases
-  * by default, all non-struct type fields are assumed to be direct columns, as well as fields of embedded structs
+  * by default, all non-struct type fields are assumed to be direct columns, as well as fields of anonymous embedded structs
-  * set `column` tag to set a struct's fields as columns
+  * set `promote` tag to promote a struct's fields upwards
-  * set `virtual` tag to remove a non-struct type field as a column
+  * set `readonly` tag to signal a field should only be read (aggregates, auto gens, etc.)

 ```go
 type Person struct {